 Covid-19 has reminded us all of what really matters.
 It has exposed deep structural weaknesses in the current UK food system, dominated by supermarkets whose business model is based not on seasonality, locality or nutrition, but on the profit-driven choices of large food corporations.
 This structure damages our communities, our planet and our farming, and now the fragility of the system is exposed.

 We are modelling the change we want to see in the world.
 Our network, made up of community-led food retailers, is working to prove there is a better way.

 To achieve this we are:

 - Building a network of retailers guided by the Better Food Trader Principles committed to the environment, to fairness in the food system and to providing people with great local food.

 - Working to make sure ethical retailers get the financial support they need in this extremely difficult time.
 For more information on this please see Funding for Better Food Trader organisations adapting to Covid-19.
-Also see Sustainable Food Places’ regular bulletin.
+Also see Sustainable Food Places’ Coronavirus funding page.

 - Sharing intelligence from our network to help smaller retailers respond effectively to the challenges caused by the pandemic.

 - Sharing stories of effective action at local level, showing the incredible work and care from community food groups across the UK, while also sharing partner learning about how we can support the people we rely on to feed the population.

 - Utilising information from all our members to demonstrate our collective impact to customers, funders and policymakers to help drive change.
 For example, in this report, published on the Food Foundation’s website, the the Better Food Traders collective data showed smaller veg schemes were able to double in size to meet new demand during Covid-19, despite the government’s constant neglect.
 This demonstrates the resilience and flexibility of small scale social enterprises and farmers.
 The government can no longer justify not providing equal financial support to those farmers in terms of farm subsidies.